agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 This is a multi module sbt project:

 * **api**: Contains the API layer of the service.
 The latter can be invoked synchronously in 3 different ways:
-    1. POST /provision: provision the impala output port specified in the payload request.
+    1. POST /provision: provision the impala output port/storage area specified in the payload request.
 It will synchronously call the `service` logic to perform the provisioning logic.
     2. POST /validate: validate the payload request and return a validation result.
 It should be invoked before provisioning a resource in order to understand if the request is correct.
-    3. POST /updateacl: Updates the access to users to the provisioned resources.
+    3. POST /updateacl: Updates the access to users to the provisioned resources, only for output ports.
 * **core**: Contains model case classes and shared logic among the projects
 * **service**: Contains the Provisioner Service logic.
 Is called from the API layer after some check on the request and return the deployed resource.
-This is the module on which we provision the output port
+This is the module on which we provision the output port/storage area

 In this project we are using the following sbt plugins:
 1. **scalaformat**: To keep the scala style aligned with all collaborators